Arcana:

 BURLIUK.

 (BURLIUK, DAVID).
 Dreier, Katherine S. Foreword by Duncan Phillips.
 Mary Burliuk, Editor.
 New York: The Société Anonyme and Color and Rhyme, 1944.
 First Edition.
 Small 4to.
 Printed Wrappers.
 Artist Monograph.
 Good +.. xvi, 182pp, 53 b&w illustrations.
 Text in English.
 In a protective clear acetate dustwrapper.
 Compiled by the Société Anonyme's Katherine S. Dreier and Marcel Duchamp with assistance from Nicholas and Mary Burliuk, this comprehensive 1944 publication was for more than fifty years the major monograph on David Davidovich Burliuk - the Kharkov-born founding father of Russian Futurism.
 A prolific painter, poet, critic, and publisher, Burliuk started the literary group Hylea, was a participant in the pioneering 1910 "Jack of Diamonds" exhibition in Moscow, and a member of "Der Blaue Reiter" group.
 In 1922, he emigrated to the United States where he continued his artistic output until his passing in 1967.
 A most presentable example of the paperbound first edition of this uncommon item showing overall wear, handling, and soiling along with a small patch of surface paper abrasion along the top edge of the rear cover.
 It has been priced accordingly.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 024453

 $300.00